 Marcy Lovett graduated from Cal State University Long Beach with a degree in Business Administration majoring in accounting.
 She is a model, actress and advocate for people with disabilities.
 She is passionate about helping others and being a voice for the disability community.

-Michael Ryan, Vice President
+Hufsa Ahmad, Vice President

 Kyle McIntosh, Treasurer